Contract Issues EU

 - time and place of performance, the extent to which obligations can be performed by another party, conditions as to performance both in general and in relation to certain categories of obligations such as joint and several obligations, divisible and indivisible obligations;

-It appears that this is intended to deal with issues specific to the place of performance such as regulatory requirements which bear on the manner of performance, customs, public holidays and definitions of time of days in which performance may take place.
+It appears that this is intended to deal with issues specific to the place of performance, such as regulatory requirements that bear on the manner of performance, customs, public holidays, and definitions of the time of days in which performance may take place.
 The rule merely requires that the court is to have regard to the law concerned.
-It may apply it in whole or in part.
+It may apply in whole or in part.

-Subject to limits on powers conferred on the court by its procedural law, the consequences of breach including assessment of damage is governed by the law that applies under the Convention, this includes
+Subject to limits on powers conferred on the court by its procedural law, the consequences of the breach, including assessment of damage is governed by the law that applies under the Convention, this includes

 - issues of liability, causation